In partnership with

 Continuous Blinking: Critical Thinking stories for Clever and Determined Young Thinkers

-Dr Andrew Lee has a doctorate in Social Geography from the University of Oxford, and has spent his entire career teaching young people to think.
-He has taught at Westminster, St Paul’s and Wetherby Prep schools in London, the Dragon School in Oxford; Sydney Grammar and Trinity Grammar schools in Australia; and Dulwich College in Shanghai.
-This book contains stories he has written to bring out the best thinking in his pupils.
-He is a Fellow of the Royal Geographical Society and lives in the Isle of Wight.
+Dr Andrew Lee has a doctorate in Social Geography from the University of Oxford.
+He has spent his career teaching young people to think.
+He taught at Westminster, St Paul’s and Wetherby Prep schools in London, the Dragon School in Oxford; Sydney Grammar and Trinity Grammar schools in Australia; and Dulwich College in Shanghai.
+This book contains stories he wrote to bring out the best thinking in his pupils.
+He is a Fellow of the Royal Geographical Society and lives on the Isle of Wight.

 Continuous Blinking: Critical Thinking stories for Clever and Determined Young Thinkers is a book for young people who are wanting to develop their critical thinking skills.
-The book is comprised of fifteen stories with questions on each story at the end of the book.
-The book is designed for children, for teachers of critical thinking, for parents, grandparents and family members to provide for younger members of their family or social network.
-The stories in the book are quirky and idiosyncratic and designed to make young people think differently, and to challenge their thinking.
+It comprises fifteen stories with questions on each story at the end of the book.
+It is designed for children, for teachers of critical thinking, for parents, grandparents and family members to provide for younger members of their family or social network.
+The stories are quirky, idiosyncratic and designed to make young people think differently, and to challenge their thinking.
 The stories can be approached individually, in a class, or with an adult or peer.
 The book might be used in schools, in critical thinking classes, clubs or groups, with parents, family or friends, or read by anyone for pleasure.

 X - @akl360